adeepak7/Power-BI-Custom-Visuals-In-Linux/RoadMap.md

     - Reload visual code
     - Please let me know if it works for you well.

+### In case the above steps do not work, try installing root/CA certificates in UBUNTU:
+  - Execute the following commands to install the CA certificates: Given a CA certificate file <certificate-name>.crt, follow     these steps to install it on Ubuntu:
+      - Create a directory for extra CA certificates in **/usr/share/ca-certificates**:
+          - `sudo mkdir /usr/share/ca-certificates/extra`
+      - Copy the CA .crt file to this directory:
+          - `sudo cp <certificate-name>.crt /usr/share/ca-certificates/extra/<certificate-name>.crt`
+      - Let Ubuntu add the .crt file's path relative to /usr/share/ca-certificates to /etc/ca-certificates.conf:
+          - `sudo dpkg-reconfigure ca-certificates`

 ### Congratulations! you have perfectly setup the environment.
 You are ready to code in one of my favourite langauage, **TYPESCRIPT** !!